 Frequently Asked Questions:

-The ProRanger Philadelphia Program is an academic and technical skills training and internship program that is cooperatively administered by the National Park Service and Temple University.
-The program was established to recruit, train and employ law enforcement park rangers for the National Park Service.
-National Park Service Law Enforcement Rangers are sworn, commissioned law enforcement officers whose duties include detection, investigation and apprehension of persons responsible for criminal activity as well as protecting parks' natural and cultural resources, educating the public and providing public safety services.
+ProRanger Philadelphia is an academic and technical skills training and internship program that is cooperatively administered by the National Park Service and Temple University.
+The program was established to recruit and train law enforcement park rangers for the National Park Service.

 How does the ProRanger Philadelphia program work?

-Upon acceptance into the program during the sophomore year, participants will enroll in the Certificate in National Park Service Management.
-Paid summer internships, which take place between the sophomore - junior and junior - senior years, expose the ProRanger to the scope, breadth and complexities of working in a National Park setting.
+Upon acceptance into the program, participants will enroll in the Certificate in National Park Service Management.
+Paid summer internships, expose the ProRanger to the scope, breadth and complexities of working in a National Park setting.
+During the academic year and breaks students participate in required activities and trainings to prepare them for their internships and careers as rangers.
 During the summer following graduation, the ProRanger will attend the Temple University Seasonal Law Enforcement Training Program, to gain the necessary qualifications to be issued a National Park Service law enforcement commission.
 After successfully graduating from Temple University and meeting all program requirements and program standards, ProRangers are eligible for non-competitive conversion to a position as a Law Enforcement Ranger within the National Park Service.

 What is the difference between the Certificate and the ProRanger program?